4. Schema checks

 In this lesson, we will:

-• Learn about two types of (build checks and checks)
+• Learn about the different types of

 • Understand how fit into the overall process of updating a